mevdschee/php-crud-api/README.md

 ## Limitations

   - Public API only: no authentication or authorization
-  - No relationship (foreign key) support
+  - No relationship (foreign key) support (todo)
-  - No column selection: always returns full table
+  - No column selection: always returns full table (todo)
   - Single database

 ## Features